-Cal Poly alumni find work in an assortment of industries including the architectural services industry, the medical device manufacturing industry, and the engineering services industry.
-The most popular field is the aerospace and defense industry.
-Cal Poly graduates see an average starting salary of around $70K.
+Cal Poly alumni find work in an assortment of industries including the architectural services industry, the medical device manufacturing industry, and the software development industry.
+The most popular professional field seems to be the aerospace and defense industry.
+Graduates of Cal Poly earn around $68K on average.

-Engineering Design is a popular skill among Cal Poly alumni, with about a fourth of grads reporting using it on the job.
-Knowledge of Data Analysis seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 45 percent more than their former classmates' salaries (about $102K).
-Project Management, Microsoft Excel, and Microsoft Office are among other dominant skills.
+Engineering Design is a common skill among Cal Poly alumni — close to a fourth of grads mention using it at work.
+Knowledge of Data Analysis seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 46 percent more than their former classmates' salaries ($100K).
+Demonstrated ability in Project Management, Microsoft Excel, and Microsoft Office rank among leading skills as well.

 Benefits and Perks

-Median pay for California State Polytechnic University grads is $65K, making their salaries most similar to those of Cal Poly grads.
-Other schools similar to Cal Poly include California State University-Bakersfield, California State University-Northridge, and California State University-Fresno are also similar to Cal Poly.
+Among alumni of similar schools, California State Polytechnic University grads (who make an average of $65K) earn salaries most similar to Cal Poly alumni.
+California State University-Bakersfield, California State University-Northridge, and California State University-Fresno are also similar to Cal Poly.